ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 Great they passed!
 All the functions implemented in the precompile work as expected!

 If your tests failed, please retrace your steps.
-Most likely the error is that the precompile was not enabled is some code missing.
+Most likely the error is that the precompile was not enabled and some code is missing.
 Please also use the [official tutorial](https://github.com/ava-labs/hello-world-official-precompile-tutorial/pull/1) to double check your work as well.

 ### Step 8: Create Genesis